 Law #3: Continuous Payment Authority (CPA) Laws

 When you take out a loan with any lender in the United Kingdom, they will try their best to get you to agree to let them take repayments directly from your bank account.

 Most people oblige because they are excited to get the funds they need and it makes repayments convenient.

 These repayments are usually taken with a method known as a Continuous Payment Authority (CPA).

-The problem is, most people do not know their rights when agreeing to let Provident Loans take money directly from their account.
+The problem is, that most people do not know their rights when agreeing to let Provident Loans take money directly from their account.

 Here are some of the rules you need to know because you may be able to complain about their behaviour, and ultimately, get a refund.